 However, there is a difference between the two; leaf cuttings are easier to work with than stem cuttings, but if you try them both you will notice that the leaf cuttings will take much longer to grow.

-To propagate jade plant or any other succulents, regardless of their type, you first need to clean your equipment and sterilize it.
+To propagate jade plant or any other succulents, regardless of their type, you first need to clean your equipment and sterilize it, rubbing alcohol will do the work.

 To propagate jade plant, you will need certain tools and materials: